Golden2002/Using-PHLASH-Population-History-Analysis-Pipeline/Installation Guide/How-to-swiftly-deploy-environments-on-your-platform.md

 1. **Pre-packaged CPU-only virtual environment** (recommended for quick setup)
 2. **Manual environment deployment from configuration files** (recommended for flexible or custom installations)

+## tips
 > Pre-built environment packages are available in the [Releases](https://github.com/Golden2002/Using-PHLASH-Population-History-Analysis-Pipeline/releases/tag/v0.0.1-alpha) section of this repository.
 You can download the latest version from there.
+>
 > A provided `dinopy` library is in the reporsitory path `Using-PHLASH-Population-History-Analysis-Pipeline/Installation Guide/dinopy-3.0.0.tar.gz`
+>
+> The difference between `requirements.txt` and `CPU_only_requirements.txt` is whether modules pertinent to GPU calculation is removed.
+The pre-built environment packages are built basing on the latter to reduce the size of release files.
+Phlash works fine under CPU-only condition.

 ---